 Email: Preston.Leger@BSWHealth.org

-Verification Requests: BUMCGMEVerifications@BSWHealth.org
+Verification requests: BUMCGMEVerifications@BSWHealth.org

-3535 Worth Street
+3535 Worth St.,

 Dallas, TX 75246